-Ciancio Ciancio Brown, P.C., is a boutique litigation firm in Denver, Westminster and Breckenridge, Colorado.
+Ciancio Ciancio Brown, P.C., is a boutique litigation firm with Colorado offices in Denver, Broomfield, Breckenridge, and Denver Tech Center (DTC); along with an office in Olympia, Washington.
 We represent individuals, businesses, municipalities, and commercial clients in a broad range of legal matters.
-Our attorneys focus their practices on niche areas of law while also drawing on the collective wealth of experience, insight and knowledge shared by our accomplished legal team.
+Our Denver business attorneys focus their practices on niche areas of law while also drawing on the collective wealth of experience, insight and knowledge shared by our accomplished legal team.

 We also provide legal counsel for clients in discrete areas of law, including:

 Our Denver business law attorneys have extensive experience presenting compelling cases before administrative agencies, state and federal trial courts, and courts of appeal.
 We can assist you with any type of commercial litigation or business law matter in Denver and throughout Colorado, from mergers and acquisitions to internet and digital media issues.
 If you don’t see your legal matter on this list, contact a Denver business lawyer from our firm for a confidential in-depth review of your particular case.

 Owning and operating a business is no small feat.
 It requires a great deal of knowledge, both in business operation and within business law.
 You cannot run a successful business while also ignoring the laws, rules and regulations that apply to you.
 Doing so can put you at risk of getting into legal trouble, paying hefty fines, being forced to cease operations and even facing potential jail time.

 The best way to ensure that your business not only complies with state and federal law but has what it needs to thrive is to hire an attorney to act as your advocate, counselor, litigator and representative.
 Ciancio Ciancio Brown, P.C., has highly experienced business lawyers who can fill these roles for your company.
 Below are some frequently asked questions (FAQs) that we often answer for business owners in Denver.